Kentucky Safe Infants Act

 Safe Infants Act Menu

 Adobe Reader is required to view PDF's.
 This is a free download.

 ||You've Just Had a Baby

-You have made a courageous decision to leave your baby in the safe and good care of a hospital, police station, fire station or emergency medical services provider.
+You have made a courageous decision to leave your baby in the safe and good care of a hospital, police station, fire station, emergency medical services provider or a staffed place of worship.
 Your baby will be well taken care of and, eventually, be adopted into a safe, loving, permanent home.
 Now it's time to make sure that you are healthy.

 It's a good idea to see a doctor or go to the health department for an examination.
 For information about your local health department, call: (800) 462-6122.

 More information on How to Keep Yourself Healthy!